thechangelog/pipely/README.md

 - ☑️ Tag & ship `v1.0`
 - ☑️ Route 100% of production traffic through `v1.0`

+## What next?

+- Refactor VCL to use `include`
+  - This will enable us to do reuse the same configs in the tests [💪 @mttjohnson](https://cdn2.changelog.com/uploads/podcast/news-2023-04-03/the-changelog-news-2023-04-03.mp3)

 ## Local development and testing

 While it's fun watching other people experiment with digital resin (varnish